By Dan Sardaro

 February – witch hazel

 Thinking back to recent Februarys, it seems like Philly always gets an unseasonably warm stretch of days that dupe many of us into thinking that winter is over.
 Bike tires are reinflated, windows are opened, books are read on front stoops, and parks fill up with picnickers.
 Even some of those winter fanatics (we all know a few) get a bit worried when that first sunny 60-degree day arrives.
-But that spring euphoria never lasts long – it’s quickly squandered when that infamous wintery blast follows about a week later.
+But that spring euphoria never lasts long – it’s quickly squandered when that infamous wintry blast follows about a week later.
 Sadly, we just never seem to learn our lesson.

 I would call myself one of the most passionate spring enthusiasts.
 I love waiting for the budding greenery of March and I will admit that I get fooled every year by that late cold snap.
 Just in time to comfort those like me who are always looking forward to warmer days, February’s tree of the month acts as a colorful beacon amidst the last remnants of winter.